Salt Lake Roasting Co.

 Coffee had quickly become my passion.
 I wanted to learn more about the culture behind coffee, not just to buy it and roast it.
 My first trip to origin was Costa Rica in 1985.
 I was hooked.
 Since that first trip, we have been to over 25 coffee producing countries on 4 continents.
 Some of these destinations I have returned to several times.
 It’s been a’ privilege to meet with growers and their families and find out what is important to them and the challenges they face.
 To see the lay of the land and get your fingers in the volcanic dirt.
 To get an inkling of the hard work and sweat that is required to produce great coffee.

-Over the past 40 years and 5 locations there have been contributions from literally hundreds of people which have made the Roasting Company possible.
+After 40 years and 5 different locations, there have been contributions from literally hundreds of people which have made the Roasting Company possible.
 Anyone of them would surely attest to the fact that it was not my talent or charisma that has kept us going.
 It was their hard work and creativity.
 But there was something more: when I look back over the years, I can see God’s hand all over the direction of my life even through huge blunders and failures.
 In fact, our logo came to me in 1981 while doodling on a napkin during a Bible study.

 Kona 2019 with the Family